OSInside/kiwi/doc/source/commands/system_prepare.rst

   For details about the provided option values see the **--set-repo** information below

---add-repo-credentials=<user:pass>
+--add-repo-credentials=<user:pass_or_filename>

   For **uri://user:pass@location** type repositories, set the user and password connected with an add-repo specification.
 The first add-repo-credentials is connected with the first add-repo specification and so on.
+If the provided value describes a filename in the filesystem, the first line of that file is read and used as credentials information.

 --allow-existing-root